 Much of the time spent loading your site is simply trying to download and assemble all the different elements on the page: images, scripts, stylesheets, etc. Each element will send its own HTTP request, so if there are lots of different elements to load, it's going to take longer.

 If there's a problem with your DNS, it can lead to a slow loading site.
 You can check if there are any DNS issues by using one of these tools:

-Any unnecessary code can have an impact on your site’s loading time.
-Even things as simple as extra line breaks, spaces or indentations.
-And WYSIWYG editors, which are very common these days, are notorious at sometimes creating sloppy code.
+Any unnecessary code can impact your site's loading time—even things as simple as extra line breaks, spaces, or indentations.
+And WYSIWYG editors, which are very common these days, are notorious for sometimes creating sloppy code.